davideicardi/open-weather/README.md

-# open-weather
+# Open Weather

+Open Weather is a free (no ads) and open source weather application created for educational purposes.
-Free and open source weather application.
-Forecast data provided by [openweathermap.org](http://openweathermap.org/).
+Forecast data are provided by [openweathermap.org](http://openweathermap.org/).

-I have created this app just for fun completely inside a browser, using Cloud 9 as a development environment, Cordova + Ionic as a framework and Phonegap Build service to build it.
+Open Weather is an hybrid mobile apps powered by HTML 5, the development was done completely inside a browser, using Cloud 9 as a development environment, Cordova, Ionic, AngularJS and Phonegap Build service for the final build.

+Suggestions or code improvements are welcome!

 ## Testing on browser